- Cyber Security

 -

-Course/Certification | Available Dates Classroom & Online (Iweek class) |
+Course/Certification | Available Dates In-person Classroom & Online (I-week class) |

 ---|---|

-CEH v12 Training and Certification | July 2023 Weekday: July 3rd- July 31st, 2023 / July 10th – August 10th 2023 Weekend: July 8th- July 30th, 2023 / July 15th – August 13th 2023 |
+CEH v13 Training and Certification | July 2025 Weekday: July 3rd- July 31st, 2025 / July 10th – August 10th 2025 Weekend: July 8th- July 30th, 2025 / July 15th – August 13th 2025 |

-CEH v12 Training and Certification | August 2023 Weekday: August 7th- September 7th, 2023 / August 14th – Sep 15th 2023 Weekend: August 12th- August 27th, 2023 / August 19th – Sep 10th, 2023 |
+CEH v13 Training and Certification | August 2025 Weekday: August 7th- September 7th, 2025 / August 14th – Sep 15th 2025 Weekend: August 12th- August 27th, 2025 / August 19th – Sep 10th, 2025 |

-CEH v12 Training and Certification | September 2023 Weekday: September 4th- Sept 30th, 2023 /Sep 11th – October 10th 2023 Weekend: September 9th – Sept 24th 2023 / Sep 16th – October 15th 2023 |
+CEH v13 Training and Certification | September 2025 Weekday: September 4th- Sept 30th, 2025 /Sep 11th – October 10th 2025 Weekend: September 9th – Sept 24th 2025 / Sep 16th – October 15th 2025 |

-CEHV12 TRAINING
+CEHV13 TRAINING

 About the Program

 Hackers University APC Learning Solutions places great emphasis on the quality of its instructors.
-A 17-year-old will not be teaching security to professionals at our accredited training centres.
+A 17-year-old will not be teaching security to professionals at our accredited training center’s.
 Certainly, experience is the greatest teacher.
 However, Hackers University APC Learning Solutions adheres to a code of ethics and encourages security professionals with significant years of teaching experience in the industry and a security background to handle our security related programs.

 Target Audience

-- System Administrators
+System Administrators

-- Network Administrators
+Network Administrators

-- Security Professionals
+Security Professionals

 Exam Information